-People should advise their doctor if they have a history of the following before taking beta-blockers:
+People should advise their doctor if they have a history of any of the following before taking beta-blockers:

-- severe peripheral arterial disease, including Raynaud’s syndrome
+- severe peripheral artery disease, including Raynaud’s disease

 - uncontrolled heart failure

-Beta-blockers, like all drugs, can interact with a number of other medications.
+Like all drugs, beta-blockers can interact with a number of other medications.
+These include:

-Suddenly ceasing beta-blocker treatment may worsen the patient’s condition, especially after a heart attack, or during the treatment of angina.
+Suddenly stopping beta-blocker treatment may worsen a person’s symptoms, especially after a heart attack or during the treatment of angina.